-I especially recommend that new and prospective sunflower growers study production suggestions for West Texas sunflower summarized in "Common Concerns in West Texas Sunflower Production and Ways to Solve Them," available at the above Lubbock website.
-Kansas State Univ. also has a good sunflower production guide with nice pictures on the web at https://varietytesting.tamu.edu/wp-content/uploads/sites/17/legacy-files/sunflower/otherpublications/MF2384.pdf
+I especially recommend that new and prospective sunflower growers study production suggestions for West Texas sunflower summarized in "Common Concerns in West Texas Sunflower Production and Ways to Solve Them (2025)" available at the above Lubbock website.
+Kansas State Univ. also has a good sunflower production guide (2009) with nice pictures on the web.
+We posted it at the Lubbock site as well.

-Consult KSU's crop production bookstore for other helpful reading on sunflower.
+Consult KSU's sunflower bookstore for other helpful reading on sunflower, https://bookstore.ksre.ksu.edu/topic/crops/sunflower